-The procedure of writing an appraisal report consists of an inspection which leads to an opinion of value.
+The method of creating an appraisal report deals with an estimation which forms an opinion of value.

-The Sales Comparison Approach deals with searching for similar homes nearby and discerning value based on comparing those homes to the home being appraised.
+The Sales Comparison Approach involves finding comparable houses in the vicinity and discerning value based on comparing those properties to the home in question.

-The Sales Comparison Approach is normally the most definitive and best indicator of worth for a residence.
+Usually, the Sales Comparison Approach is the most definite indicator of worth of a house.

-One of the least common approaches in appraising residential properties is the Income Approach, which is mainly used to find the value of a property based on what an investor would pay based on the income produced by the property.
+The third approach is the Income Approach, which is the most important method in appraising income producing properties - it involves estimating what an investor would pay based on the income generated by the property.

-The primary point of an appraiser's job is to produce an unbiased, professional opinion of market value to assist with financial transactions.
+The real function of an appraiser's job is to provide an unbiased, professional opinion of value to assist with financial transactions.

 If you are applying for a loan.